MichaelChristopherRooney/Optimised-Matrix-Multiplication/README.md

 Using an AMD 64 core CPU

-	Normal: 11.938 seconds
+	No optimisations: 11.938 seconds
 	Using OpenMP: 0.461 seconds
 	Using OpenMP and a transposed matrix: 0.087 seconds

-On the AMD 64 core CPU, OpenMP and transposing result in a 137x speedup.
+On the AMD 64 core CPU, OpenMP and transposing resulted in a 137x speedup.
 On the Intel 4 core CPU, OpenMP, transposing and loop unrolling results in a 11x speedup.
 Clearly this type of program benefits massively from having work done concurrently.

 Note that I no longer had access to the 64 core machine when I added in loop unrolling, so I was unable to get timings for it.